-Established in 2015 to celebrate Dean James W. Curran’s twentieth anniversary as dean of the Rollins School of Public Health, the James W. Curran Scholarships are awarded to the school’s most outstanding applicants.
-Equal to the most prestigious scholarships available to public health students, James W. Curran Scholarships include full tuition, a $5,000 stipend, an $10,000 Rollins Earn and Learn (REAL) Award and a $2,000 Practicum Award.
+Established in 2015 to celebrate Dean James W. Curran’s twentieth anniversary as dean of the Rollins School of Public Health, the James W. Curran Scholarships are awarded to the school’s top applicants.
+The James W. Curran Scholarship is the most prestigious award available at Rollins providing full tuition, a $10,000 stipend, an opportunity to earn up to $10,000 with a Rollins Earn and Learn (REAL) Award, and a $2,000 Practicum Award, in addition to a $300 Visit Emory travel stipend and $300 deposit waiver.
 Recipients join a larger community of Rollins scholarship recipients.
 These scholars participate in events that bring leaders together for networking, community building, and personal development.
 Curran Scholars have the opportunity to meet individually with Dean Curran during their years at Rollins.

 The Martorell scholarship fund supports outstanding Hispanic students who want to study public health at Rollins.
-The award includes a tuition scholarship which may range from 25% to 50% as well as a $10,000 REAL award, all of which is distributed over two years.
+The award includes a tuition scholarship which may range from 25% to 50% as well as an opportunity to earn up to $10,000 with a REAL award, all of which is distributed over two years.